Performance Issues at Work

 Starting an investigation into the alleged underperformance

 An employer should begin by investigating allegations of poor performance to establish the facts and substantiate any allegations of poor performance prior to taking any further action (such as implementing a PIP at work).
 This could be, for example, gathering documentary evidence or witness statements corroborating any allegations of poor performance.
+The aim should be to gather sufficient evidence to allow your employer to undertake an informed and reasonable performance review.

 Deciding whether there is a case to answer